HappybearGaming/QuickHeal/README.md

 **Oct 23, 2025**<Br>
 - All Classes : Added downrank toggle feature - `/qh drtoggle` or `/qh drt` command and keybinding to quickly switch between lowest and highest spell ranks
+- All Classes : Added target priority toggle feature - `/qh targetpriority` or `/qh tp` command and keybinding to prioritize healing your current target

 **Oct 10, 2025**<Br>
 - Paladin : replacing /qh hot by /qh hs for paladin only